VisualComputingInstitute/diffusion-e2e-ft/README.md

 If you use our work in your research, please use the following BibTeX entry.

 ```
-@article{martingarcia2024diffusione2eft,
+@InProceedings{martingarcia2024diffusione2eft,
   title     = {Fine-Tuning Image-Conditional Diffusion Models is Easier than You Think},
   author    = {Martin Garcia, Gonzalo and Abou Zeid, Karim and Schmidt, Christian and de Geus, Daan and Hermans, Alexander and Leibe, Bastian},
-  journal = {arXiv preprint arXiv:2409.11355},
+  booktitle = {Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision (WACV)},
-  year    = {2024}
+  year      = {2025}
 }
 ```